louim/bedrock-site-protect/README.md

 Role Variables
 --------------

-The role will read from the `wordpres_sites` dict set in environments files of Trellis.
+The role will read from the `wordpress_sites` dict set in environments files of Trellis.
 It will search for the `htpasswd` key.
 Example:

 <pre>
 wordpress_sites: